Bignichok/microservice-project/docs/QUICKSTART.md

-# 🚀 Quick Start - Lesson 7
+# 🚀 Quick Start - microservice-project

 Instructions for quick deployment of Django application in EKS.